CMU-IDS-2020/fp-profiler/README.md

 ### Project setup

+Dependency for back-end: Python, Pandas, Altair, binutils, valgrind.

+Dependency for front-end: Node.js.

+We provide `linux-build.sh` for setting up the development environment on Linux.

 The project consists of one back-end and one front-end.
 You can start a back-end under `backend/` with the following command:
 ```
 flask run